bennyhuo/KotlinBlogTranslation/original/Kotlin 1.0 Beta Candidate is Out!.md

 Will now work on any version on Android runtime (used to crash on runtimes younger than Lollipop).
 ### Smaller runtime

-We are only starting there, but the foundation has been laid for the work on reducing the size of the <code>kotlin-runtime</code> library.
+We are only starting there, but the foundation has been laid for the work on reducing the size of the `kotlin-runtime` library.
 It is now only 200K smaller than it was in M14, but there are more things we’ll do to make it smaller (and it won’t break compatibility).
 ### Static methods, fields and classes

 Kotlin is now very friendly to Java statics: